Erie SeaWolves at Richmond Flying Squirrels - Game Notes

 Sun., July 21 at Richmond 1:05 p.m.
 RHP Casey Mize (6-0, 1.21 ERA) vs. RHP Alfred Gutierrez (6-4, 4.22 ERA)

-- INF Sergio Alcantara is a 40-man member and the No. 14 overall prospect
+- INF Sergio Alcantara is a 40-man member and is the No. 14 overall prospect

-- The starting rotation now boasts six Top-30 Tigers talents: Casey Mize (currently on IL) is ranked the No. 1 prospect, Matt Manning is No. 2, Alex Faedo sits at No. 9, Logan Shore is No. 15, Tarik Skubal ranks No. 17 & Anthony Castro is No. 21
+- The Erie pitching staff now boasts eight Top-30 Tigers talents (MLB Pipeline): Casey Mize is ranked the No. 1 prospect (No.1 pitching prospect in all of MiLB), Matt Manning is No. 2, Alex Faedo sits at No. 9, Kyle Funkhouser is slotted No. 10, Logan Shore is No. 15, Tarik Skubal ranks No. 17, Anthony Castro is No. 21, & Zac Houston ranks No. 24

-- In all eight games since the All-Star break, Erie starters have gone 5.0+ innings and have struck out a league-best 53
+- In all nine games since the All-Star break, Erie starters have gone 5.0+ innings and have struck out a league-best 66

-- The 'Wolves are now tied for second in home runs (74) and Richmond ranks 10th (60)
+- The 'Wolves are now tied for third in home runs (74) and Richmond is tied for 10th (60)

-- Erie has struck out 740 times (second-fewest in the EL) while Richmond has gone down on strikes 833 times (third-most)
+- Erie has struck out 748 times (third-fewest in the EL) while Richmond has gone down on strikes 850 times (third-most)

 - Erie relievers have a 3.47 ERA (10th in the EL) and Richmond has a 3.50 ERA (11th)